Freemasonry in France: 1918–1945

-After losses in the First World War, Freemasonry resumed its growth - the Grand Orient de France rose from 23,000 members in 1919 to 33,000 in the 1930s, whilst the Grande Loge de France rose from 6300 members to 16,000 in the same period.
+After losses in the First World War, Free-Masonry resumed its growth - the Grand Orient de France rose from 23,000 members in 1919 to 33,000 in the 1930s, whilst the Grande Loge de France rose from 6300 members to 16,000 in the same period.

 Although a request by Antonio Graziadei to specifically forbid members of the Communist party from also being Freemasons had been rejected as the condition seemed "too obvious", the continued masonic connections of many French communists led to a specific condemnation by Leon Trotsky in 1922, and an ultimatum that they should publicly sever such links by the new year.
 Most socialist Freemasons who had chosen the French Communist Party after the split at the congress of Tours then left the party.
 Some of the lodges closed down in Russia by the Bolsheviks were re-formed in France by Russian refugees - "Astrée" within the Grande Loge, "l'étoile du Nord" and "la Russie libre" within the Grand Orient.

-In the inter-war period, French Freemasonry occupied a major place in the political appearance of the Republic and was strongly implicated in its struggles.
+In the inter-war period, French Free-Masonry occupied a major place in the political appearance of the Republic and was strongly implicated in its struggles.
 It was thus particularly affected by the Republic's fall during the Battle of France in 1940.
 The Vichy regime and the German occupying forces united in October 1940 to organise an important anti-Masonic exhibition which toured throughout France.
 Its general theme affirmed the existence of a plot against France which had led to the country's fall and which, according to the theses of the Action française had been organised by "the Jew, the Protestant, the Mason and the Foreigner".
-A secret-societies service was set up in 1941, which studied articles confiscated from such societies and published "Les documents maçonniques", a review which saw in Freemasonry one of the principal causes of France's defeat.
+A secret-societies service was set up in 1941, which studied articles confiscated from such societies and published "Les documents maçonniques", a review which saw in Free-Masonry one of the principal causes of France's defeat.
 A law of 1941 also applied the "statute on the Jews" to Freemasons.
 An anti-Masonic film, titled "Forces occultes", was produced and shown in Paris in 1943.